Why Every Man Should Have a Prostate Orgasm Once in Their Lifetime

 How do you find the prostate?

-The location of the prostate (or P-spot) is generally the first thing people wonder when prostate play comes up.
+The location of the prostate (or P-spot) is generally the first thing people wonder about when prostate play comes up.
 While it is not always visible straight away, it’s not difficult to identify within the body.
 There are two ways to find this pleasure treasure.

 External prostate access is a less direct approach, but it is ideal for those not yet ready for anal penetration.
 To locate it, gently push the perineum (the region between the anus and the testicles) until you feel a solid protrusion.